 - What happens if you take away one ice cream scoop…or two?

-Then we wiped the page clean and started over.
+Then, we wiped the page clean and started the place value game over again!

 Grab Your Set

 Ready for some fun ice cream learning?!
-Click the blue download button below to grab your free download and then hop over and snag our No Prep Place Value Pack.
+Click the blue download button below to grab your free download and then hop over and snag our Place Value Cover Up Game.